 What are eating disorders

-National Institue of Mental Health says eating disorders are serious illnesses marked by severe disturbances to a person’s eating habits.
+National Institute of Mental Health says eating disorders are serious illnesses marked by severe disturbances to a person’s eating habits.
 They affect people of all ages, racial/ethnic backgrounds, body weight and gender.
 However, the most commonly affected age group are teenagers.
 People with eating disorders are usually obsessed with their body weight, body shape and food.
 Low self-esteem and perfectionism have been found to be closely associated with these disorders.

 Eating disorders have a tendency to negatively affect one’s physical and mental health.
 Without intervention, they have harmful effects on the body systems including the heart, digestive system and mouth.
 They may cause life-threatening complications including death.